-- 1) IRC has 296.32 hectares of land held for development and capital appreciation in Binangonan Rizal.
+- 1) IRC has 500 hectares of land held for development and capital appreciation in Binangonan Rizal.
 Portion of the property is currently being cleared/developed with the resulting fair value expected to generate repayment funds.
-Currently, the property is valued at P1,000 per square meter. - 2) IRC is in process of constructing a residential project over a 29 hectare property under the joint development agreement with a local developer. - 3) IRC's P399 million proceeds from stock rights offering in 2010 and recent issuance in 2015 amounting to P178 million are being utilized to support ongoing development. - 4) IRC is in the process of negotiating with a leading local real estate developer to undertake a major development project.
-The deal is expected to be completed next year. - 5) Clearing and retitling is ongoing for the remaining large portion of the land to make it ready for future developments. - 6) The Company has 1,500 hectares more in its landbank that is potentially a revenue stream that would allow repayment.
+Currently, the property is valued at P1,100 per square meter. - 2) IRC is in process of constructing a residential project over a 29 hectare property under the joint development agreement with a local developer. - 3) IRC's P399 million proceeds from stock rights offering in 2010 and recent issuance in 2016 amounting to P280 million (2015 P178 million) are being utilized to support ongoing development. - 4) In 2015, IRC entered into a joint development agreement with a third party to clear and develop social housing units of total land area of 3.93 hectares. - 5) In 2016, IRC signed a sale agreement with a leading local real estate developer relative to the acquisition of a portion of the 2,200-hectare Binangonan lot with total contact price of P24.97 million.
+The Parent Company believes that the entry of this leading local real estate developer will jumpstart the development of a new mixed-use community south of Metro Manila.
+Clearing and retitling is ongoing for the remaining large portion of the land to make it ready for future developments. - 6) IRC has 1,700 hectares more in its landbank that is potentially a revenue stream that would allow repayment.

-The Company's investment in subsidiaries is reviewed for impairment whenever events or changes in circumstances indicate that the carrying amount of the investment may not be recoverable.
+The Parent Company's investment in subsidiaries is reviewed for impairment whenever events or changes in circumstances indicate that the carrying amount of the investment may not be recoverable.
 An impairment loss would be recognized whenever evidence exists that the carrying value is not recoverable.

-Management believes that the carrying amount of its investment in IRC as at December 31, 2015 and 2014 is recoverable.
+Management believes that the carrying amount of its investment in subsidiaries and IRC as at December 31, 2016 and 2015 is recoverable.

-(d) Entities in which the Group holds less than 50% interest (Note 23.3)
+(d) Entities in which the Group holds less than 50% interest (Note 25.3)

-Management consider that the Company has de facto control over MAC, TTCI and TPHC even though it has less than 50% of the voting rights.
+Management consider that the Parent Company has de facto control over TAC, MAC, TTCI and TPHC even though it has less than 50% of the voting rights.
 There is no history of other shareholders forming a group to exercise their votes collectively.
-Based on the absolute size of the Company's shareholding and the relative size of the other shareholdings, management have concluded that the Company has sufficiently dominant voting interest to have the power to direct the relevant activities of these entities.
+Based on the absolute size of the Parent Company's shareholding and the relative size of the other shareholdings, management has concluded that the Parent Company has sufficiently dominant voting interest to have the power to direct the relevant activities of these entities.
 Consistent with PFRS 10, the entities have been fully consolidated into the Group's consolidated financial statements.

-Management has assessed the level of influence that the Group has on IRC and determined that it has significant influence with an ownership of 33.03% in 2015 (2014 - 37.24%) and control has not been established.
+Management has assessed the level of influence that the Group has on IRC and determined that it has significant influence with an ownership of 28.44% in 2016 (2015 - 33.04%) and control has not been established.
 Consequently, this investment has been classified as an associate.